jsfenfen/nicar-nonprofit-datarelease/README.md

 ## What data is available

 More details are available below, here are links for the impatient.
-All of these files except the first come from Schedule L, also see [the blank form](https://github.com/jsfenfen/990-xml-reader/blob/master/irs_reader/sample_schedules/f990sl.pdf) and the [filing instructions](https://github.com/jsfenfen/990-xml-reader/blob/master/irs_reader/schedule_instructions/i990sl.pdf).
+All of these files except the first come from Schedule L, also see [the blank form](https://github.com/jsfenfen/990-xml-reader/blob/master/irs_reader/sample_schedules/f990sl.pdf) and the [filing instructions](https://github.com/jsfenfen/990-xml-reader/blob/master/irs_reader/schedule_instructions/i990sl.pdf) for nitty-gritty details about who must be included.

  - [Employees.csv.gz](http://www.jacobfenton.com/990data/NICAR20/employees.csv.gz) is a 400MB gzipped file of best paid employees and directors disclosed on forms 990, 990PF and 990EZ.
+About 20 million rows.
+Documentation [is here](documentation/employees_documentation.csv).

 - [Loans_from.csv](http://www.jacobfenton.com/990data/NICAR20/loans_from.csv) Is a file of loans from nonprofits to insiders.
 Many states prohibit loans to directors, although there are some caveats.
-From Schedule L "Part II Loans to and/or From Interested Persons"
+From Schedule L "Part II Loans to and/or From Interested Persons".
+About ~45,000 rows.

 - [Loans_to.csv](http://www.jacobfenton.com/990data/NICAR20/loans_to.csv) Is a file of loans to nonprofit organizations from insiders.
-From Schedule L "Part II Loans to and/or From Interested Persons"
+From Schedule L "Part II Loans to and/or From Interested Persons".
+About 61,000 rows.

 - [Insider_assistance.csv](http://www.jacobfenton.com/990data/NICAR20/insider_assistance.csv) Is a file of loans to nonprofit organizations from insiders.
-From Schedule L "Part II Loans to and/or From Interested Persons"
+From Schedule L "Part II Loans to and/or from Interested Persons".
+About 11,000 rows.

-- [Insider_transactions.csv](http://www.jacobfenton.com/990data/NICAR20/insider_transactions.csv) Is a file of loans to nonprofit organizations from insiders.
-From Schedule L "Part II Loans to and/or From Interested Persons"
+- [Insider_transactions.csv](http://www.jacobfenton.com/990data/NICAR20/insider_transactions.csv) Is a file of "grants or assistance benefitting interested persons" from Schedule L, Part III.
+About 178,000 rows.